 Another way that out-of-state agents get deals done in California is through portability.
 Each state creates portability laws that regulate the real estate activities out-of-state agents can take part in during a transaction.

 There are three types of portability: physical location state, cooperative state and turf state.
 California is a physical location state.
-That means out-of-state agents can help facilitate a deal in California, but they have to do all of their work from the state where they are licensed.
+That means out-of-state agents help facilitate a deal in California by acting as a referring agent.
+In short, an out-of-state agent can refer a homebuyer to a licensed California real estate agent and, in turn, the out-of-state agent would receive a referral fee once a transaction is made.
 Entering the state to do real estate business is a definite no-no, and you can’t get paid for that work.